saifkhichi96/opensim-viewer/README.md

 osim-viewer-gui
 ```

-Pick files and hit **Launch Viewer**.
-The GUI spawns the CLI and streams logs.
+Use the GUI to browse and select input files, then launch the viewer.
+The GUI spawns the CLI process and displays log output in real time.

 ## Packaging